 It’s no surprise then that roughly 2 in 3 Australians have an AC unit in their home.
 If you’ve been thinking about getting one for some time and are ready to take the plunge, that’s great!
 Now you’re faced with the task of deciding what kind of system to get.
 There’s a multitude of choice out there, so we hope this 5 step checklist assists in buying an air conditioner that’s right for your needs.

-From budget to energy efficiency, we’ve created a checklist of five key things to consider before buying an air conditioner.
+Checklist of five key things to consider before buying an air conditioner

 1. What Kind of System Is More Suitable For Your Home?